-As reported by AHIP, among the North Carolina residents who selected a Medigap policy, the majority (62.9%) choose Plan F, 19% choose Plan G and 6.7% choose Plan N. Below is the breakdown of the number of North Carolina enrollees by Medigap plan type.
+As reported by AHIP, 510,098 North Carolina beneficiaries enrolled in a Medigap policy in 2019.
+Below is the breakdown of the number of North Carolina enrollees by Medigap plan type.

 While a Medigap policy will help pay for things like copayments, coinsurance and deductibles not covered by Medicare Parts A and B, it is important to note that your North Carolina Medicare Supplement Insurance plan will not cover benefits for prescription drugs.
 However, you can buy an additional Medicare Prescription Drug plan in order to receive prescription drug coverage or you may want to consider a North Carolina Medicare Advantage plan, which typically includes prescription drug coverage and may also include other benefits such as dental, vision, hearing and gym memberships.